fiduh/k8s/eksctl/README.md

 #### Create Kubernetes Cluster with EKSCTL in Auto Mode
   - When you create a cluster using Auto-Mode you don't need enable pod-identity as it's done automatically.
-  - Other Addons (CoreDNS, VPC-CNI, Kube Proxy etc.) are also added automatically as part of the EKS process.
+  - Other Addons (CoreDNS, VPC-CNI, Kube Proxy etc.) are also added automatically as systemd processess.
 ```bash
 eksctl create cluster -f auto-mode-cluster.yml
 ```